 The appeal stated that nobody should lose their freedom simply because they “can't afford to post bail.”
 The Supreme Court sided with the appeal and made some critical decisions:

-• In cases where no amount of conditions could protect the public, the court can detain a defendant without bail, but only after a finding convincing evidence that no other conditions are sufficient.
+- In cases where no amount of conditions could protect the public, the court can detain a defendant without bail, but only after finding convincing evidence that no other conditions are sufficient.

 Financial Ability to Post Bail

-What's happened is that arguments have been made about the financial ability of defendants to be able to post bail.
-The argument in favor related to this Humphrey's case is that what if two people are arrested simultaneously.
+Arguments have been made about defendants' financial ability to post bail.
+The argument in favor of this Humphrey's case is that what if two people are arrested simultaneously?

 What we should be doing is evaluating that person and their economic status.
 So, the judge is going to ask questions at Humphrey's bail motion, such as:

-Now, this Humphrey's case has ordered that courts look at the defendant's financial ability to determine what their bail should be set out.
-Maybe one person in our example should be set in a domestic violence case, for instance, at $50,000.00, while another person's bail should be set at $5,000.00.
+Now, this Humphrey's case has ordered that courts look at the defendant's financial ability to determine what bail should be.
+For instance, one person in our example might have bail set at $50,000.00 in a domestic violence case, while another person's bail should be set at $5,000.00.
+This is a step towards a more fair and equal system, ensuring that bail is not a privilege for the wealthy.

-This is because the person getting their bail set at $5,000.00 doesn't have the economic wherewithal to be able to post a $50,000.00 bail.
+This is because the person getting their bail set at $5,000.00 needs the economic wherewithal to be able to post a $50,000.00 bail.
 We have to make it even.
 We have to make it fair.
 That's what they're striving for.

 The Dark Side of the Humphrey's Case

-Of course, there's another issue to be aware of in Humphrey's case from a criminal defense standpoint.
-This case has a dark side.
-That means that sometimes the judge can determine that the person shouldn't be allowed to bail out.
+Of course, there's another issue to be aware of in Humphrey'scase from a criminal defense standpoint.
+This case has a dark side, which means that sometimes, the judge can determine that the person shouldn't be allowed to bail out.

-You could rarely do that before this case.
-Judges would have to set bail even in double homicide cases because people are entitled to bail in California, and for the most part, across the nation.
+You could only do that after this case.
+Judges would have to set bail even in double homicide cases because people are entitled to bail in California and, for the most part, across the nation.

 Humphrey's is usually not going to save that person because the catch-all will be, the judge says, I looked at everything, but I find an overriding concern for the public.
 I don't want this person to get out if I let him out and hurt somebody in public.

-So, that's the catch-all that blocks a lot of people from getting out, and usually, if someone is charged with a severe crime and their bail is a million dollars or more, it's because they are a danger to the community and that's probably going to block Humphrey's case from helping that person.
+So, that's the catch-all that blocks a lot of people from getting out.
+Usually, if someone is charged with a severe crime and their bail is a million dollars or more, it's because they are a danger to the community, and that's probably going to block Humphrey's case from helping that person.

 Contact our Firm for an Honest Case Evaluation

-The only way to find out is to sit down with a criminal defense attorney like me who's been doing this for nearly 30 years; worked for the district attorney's office; worked for a superior court judge, and then as a criminal defense attorney for someone like you who knows how to handle these cases.
+The only way to find out is to sit down with a criminal defense attorney like me who's been doing this for nearly 30 years: worked for the district attorney's office, worked for a superior court judge, and then worked as a criminal defense attorney for someone like you who knows how to handle these cases.

 I'll tell you right now.
 I'll give it to you straight.
-I'm not going to lie to you – hire me, your bail is a million dollars, we might be able to get it down next to nothing, and we'll get you out.
+I'm not going to lie to you – hire me, your bail is a million dollars, we might be able to get it down next to nothing, and we'll work tirelessly to get you out.
+There's always hope, and I'm here to fight for your rights.

 I'm going to tell you the truth, and that's important – that your criminal defense attorney is honest with you and gives you the correct and accurate information.
 If you or a loved one needs help, pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand at the ready to provide you with the most reliable and accurate legal assistance.

-The Hedding Law Firm is located in Los Angeles County, and we offer a free case consultation by phone or by filling out the contact form.
+The Hedding Law Firm is located in Los Angeles County.
+We offer a free case consultation by phone or by filling out the contact form.